 But first, let’s set up some metaphors and allegories.
 Let’s sandwich the hard truths in some light humor, shall we?

 Janice made a large cast iron skillet full of bacon this morning.
 Did I mention that I love my wife?
 I do.
 She likes to make large quantities of bacon and then puts the prepared bacon strips in the fridge.
 This works great as we can use the bacon as a quick addition to sandwiches or wraps for lunches the rest of the week.
-The problem is, obviously, that my wife fries up 10 pounds of bacon and only 1/2 pound gets put in the fridge.
+The problem is that my wife fries up 10 pounds of bacon and only a half pound finds its way into the fridge.
 That doesn’t add up, you say.
-Tell me about it.
+Tell me about it!
 I only eat 9 1/2 pounds of bacon and gain 50 pounds.
 If only I was that good at investing financially!
 I could buy more bacon then.

 My wife comes back into the kitchen and gasps.
 “Where did all the bacon go!?
 That pan was full five minutes ago.”

 I shrug my shoulders.
 “This cheap bacon cooks down to nothing.
 Maybe try a different brand next time?”

 She looks at me suspiciously then turns to the fridge and gets out a carton of eggs.
 “Do you want some scrambled eggs?”

 “No thanks, I’m not that hungry.”